raganwald/javascript-allonge-six/manuscript/markdown/Leftovers/letvar.md

     (diameter) =>
       // ...

 Everything else is encapsulated in its body.
-That's how it should be, naming `PI` is is concern, not ours.
+That's how it should be, naming `PI` is its concern, not ours.
 The other formulation:

     ((PI) =>
       // ...